robertmartin8/ReasonableDeviations/_posts/2017-12-28-learning-ml.md

 For each subsection, I'll try to provide some resource recommendations, and some tips.

-### Learn to code
+## Learn to code

 For better or worse, programming is basically a prerequisite for machine learning.
 It is true that there are some GUI environments, most notably [Weka](https://www.cs.waikato.ac.nz/ml/weka/) and the [Azure ML studio](https://studio.azureml.net/), but users of these tools are definitely in the minority.
 Programming gives you far more control over the whole machine learning process.
-I know from experience that 'control' is often the last think a beginner wants, because with great power comes the responsibility to actually write functional code, but it's honestly hard to appreciate ML without programming.
+I know from experience that 'control' is often the last thing a beginner wants, because with great power comes the responsibility to actually write functional code, but it's honestly hard to appreciate ML without programming.
 The one exception I would cautiously make is if you have experience with statistical analysis (e.g in Excel), in which case Azure might not be a bad place to start.

 For those new to programming, a natural question is what language to use.
 This is a big decision, but spending too long deciding will hold you back.
 I really recommend just picking [python 3](https://www.python.org/) and sticking with it: it has a very mature environment for machine learning, with simple syntax and an abundance of tutorials online.
 It has the added benefit of being a general-purpose language, so you can really do anything you want with it.

 I can't remember exactly how I learnt python (it was a long time ago): I recall it being a dark and uncomfortable time, probably because I tried to navigate my own way through.
 I suggest you choose one of the many tutorials available.
-Here are two suggestions
+Here are three suggestions:

 - [Automate the Boring Stuff with Python](https://automatetheboringstuff.com/), by Al Sweigart.
 Very highly regarded, although it doesn't directly address data science.
 It teaches the syntax, and just how useful python can be.
 Even if you know for a fact that you're only interested in data science, the first 12 chapters are critical.
 - [A Byte of Python](https://python.swaroopch.com/).
 A great online book which teachers you quite a lot of the language.
 I used this a lot while I was learning.
 - [Python course from Rice University](https://www.coursera.org/learn/interactive-python-1).
 Comprehensive and beginner-friendly, but perhaps with an excessive focus on GUI programming.

 Some tips:
 - You don't need to know all that much about writing classes in python, at least for ML.
-I think one of the most important things is list comprehensions.
+Understanding the basic language features, along with pandas dataframes, is probably sufficient.
 - Please use python 3.
 - I'd recommend against trying to learn about ML and learning the python language at the same time.

-### Learn the basics of ML
+## Learn the basics of ML

-Machine learning is a very mathematical subject, and though it's better if you can learn it rigorously (with all the maths), it's not necessary at this stage.
+Machine learning is a very mathematical subject, and though it's better if you can learn it rigorously (with all the maths), it's not necessary.
 But be aware that you will need a firm grasp of your high school maths if you want to progress further.

 One of the seemingly unanimous recommendations is Andrew Ng's [Coursera course](https://www.coursera.org/learn/machine-learning).
 My honest opinion is that this is likely to put you off ML unless you are a very quick learner (and good at maths).
 I didn't finish the course, and after giving up, I avoided ML for a long time.
 One of the problems is that he uses Octave/Matlab as a programming language, which nobody uses.
 That being said, the course does give amazing insight (provided you can follow the maths), and he covers many relevant algorithms.
 If you feel up to it, it may be worth following along with the videos but doing all of the assignments in python.
 Then you can compare your work with other people's [solutions on GitHub](https://github.com/JWarmenhoven/Coursera-Machine-Learning).